 Just figuring for water damage, CoreLogic says the damage from Hurricane Matthew to homes along the coast could be extensive.

 One in 10 home searches nationally are "mismatched" when you compare what the buyer wants and what is available for sale, says Trulia.

 Why have so many borrowers not chosen to refinance their mortgages when rates are so low?

-CNBC's Diana Olick takes a look at how a rate hike can impact housing.
+CNBC's Diana Olick takes a look at what's prompting the increase in refinancing activity.

 Get the best of CNBC in your inbox